jima80525/markplates/README.md

 I'd like to add:

 * Capturing the results of a shell command and inserting into the file
-* Copying the resultant Markdown file to the clipboard
 * Running `black` over the included Python source
 * Windows and Mac testing/support